Ellie42/PHQ/readme.md

 Refactor \PHQ.
 It has far too much responsibility and should instead push everything queue related onto delegates.

 Modify WorkerContainer to use a generic ProcessAdapter rather than the Process class directly.
 This is to allow other methods for spawning worker processes, such as over the network.

+Send job ID across all worker messages